 - How Contact Dermatitis Develops

-Contact dermatitis (CD) is a skin condition that develops after skin comes in contact with a substance that is an irritant or an allergen.
-The skin reacts with a red/pink rash, and depending on the type of contact dermatitis, may also come with dryness, pain, itching, stinging, burning, swelling, blisters, and/or oozing.
-Most people experience CD at least once in a lifetime.
+Contact dermatitis is a skin condition that develops after skin comes in contact with a substance that is an irritant or an allergen.
+The skin reacts with a red/pink rash, and depending on the type of contact dermatitis, the rash may also come with dryness, pain, itching, stinging, burning, swelling, blisters, and/or oozing.
+Most people experience contact dermatitis at least once in a lifetime.
 Even infants experience a form of contact dermatitis called diaper rash.